-The Board's compensation philosophy aligns with the statutory system of exempt staff compensation administration in the K-12 public education sector and the BC Public School Employers' Association (BCPSEA) exempt staff compensation management plan (BCPSEA) Policy 95-06, Compensation and Employment Standards for School District Employees Not Subject to a Collective Agreement).
+The Board's compensation philosophy aligns with the statutory system of exempt staff compensation administration in the K-12 public education sector and the British Columbia Public School Employers' Association (BCPSEA) exempt staff compensation management plan (BCPSEA Policy 95-06, Compensation and Employment Standards for School District Employees Not Subject to a Collective Agreement), which is an approved compensation plan under the Public Sector Employers Act.
+Compensation mandates adopted by the Public Sector Employers' Council from time to time are the official policy of BCPSEA and any adjustments to exempt staff compensation levels are considered within the context of the applicable compensation mandate.

-The Board's philosophy is based upon a set of principles that guide development, maintenance, and decision-making.
+The Board's compensation philosophy is based upon a set of principles that guide development, maintenance and decision-making with respect to salary structures and total compensation packages and programs.

 At its core is an integrated view of compensation and rewards - not only traditional, quantifiable elements such as salary and benefits (compensation), but also more intangible elements such as career opportunities, learning and career development, work challenge, and supportive culture (rewards).
-This total rewards model further integrates with plans that establish the Board's overall education, business, and human resources strategies and objectives.
+The total rewards compensation program further integrates with plans that establish the board of education's overall education, business, and human resources strategies and objectives to facilitate the attraction and retention of qualified, experienced, motivated and high-potential employees who are committed to the board's overarching goal of delivering a high quality public education experience to BC students.

-Inherent in the Board's compensation philosophy are the following objectives:
+Inherent in the compensation philosophy are the following core principles: